Why making one video no longer cuts it to drive business profit.

 For many businesses, video is often an accompaniment to a main event.
-It comes as an add-on to a new website or change in services of product.
-Or there’s an event taking place and a decision to capture footage is made “just in case we need it”.
+It comes as an add-on to a new website or change in services or product.
+Sometime there’s an event taking place and a decision to capture footage is made “just in case we need it”.

 And for social video the most common approach is simply: “just cut down the longer video for social”.

 Whilst video is the best way to connect with strangers on screens, a one-off project with a single message directed at a certain type of person at a moment in time, is definitely not the most effective use of video budget or resources.
 Not in isolation anyway.

-For clients to see genuine return in investment for video that works, a single video works best as part of an overarching framework for converting viewers into customers across an entire lifecycle.
+To see genuine return on investment for video, a single video works best as part of an overarching strategy framework aimed at converting viewers into customers across an entire lifecycle of interactions with your business.

-Video is at its most effective as part of a cyclical strategy that works to reach potential customers at all stages of their journey.
-Generating prospects, moving them into genuine leads and converting them into customers and lifelong fans.
+Video is at its most effective as part of a cyclical strategy that works to reach potential customers at all stages of their journey with you: generating prospects, transforming them into genuine leads and converting them into customers and lifelong fans.

 As a customer yourself, reflect on your purchasing decisions of late and the steps – probably quite subtle and possibly quite quickly – you took before you parted with your money.
 Broadly speaking these are Awareness, Consideration and Decision

-And what was it that cemented your decision to select a clear and obvious “winner” amongst the choices available and make a purchase DECISION?
+Then, having weighed up the choices available, how did you rate them against each other ?
+(CONSIDERATION).
+What was it that cemented your decision to select a clear and obvious “winner” amongst the choices available and make a purchase DECISION?
 And how soon or easily did you buy once more?
-Becoming a RETAINED part of the sales process?
+(RETENTION)

-Add to the mix, that many customers do web research by stealth and at night, on public transport or to fill time, and it’s here that video becomes an undeniably persuasive and powerful tool.
+Many of your potential customers carry out web research by stealth and at night, on public transport or to fill time, and it’s here that video becomes an undeniably persuasive and powerful tool.

 So what kind of video should you be looking to make to fit in with all the stages of this customer journey?